iGrushevskiy/checkio_org/README.md

 Tic-Tac-Toe, sometimes also known as Xs and Os, is a game for two players (X and O) who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three respective marks in a horizontal, vertical, or diagonal rows (NW-SE and NE-SW) wins the game.
 But we will not be playing this game.
 You will be the referee for this games results.
 You are given a result of a game and you must determine if the game ends in a win or a draw as well as who will be the winner.
 Make sure to return "X" if the X-player wins and "O" if the O-player wins.
 If the game is a draw, return "D."
 A game's result is presented as a list of strings, where "X" and "O" are players' marks and "." is the empty cell.

+6.Speech module function.
+Stephen's speech module is broken.
+This module is responsible for his number pronunciation.
+He has to click to input all of the numerical digits in a figure, so when there are big numbers it can take him a long time.
+Help the robot to speak properly and increase his number processing speed by writing a new speech module for him.
+All the words in the string must be separated by exactly one space character.
+Be careful with spaces -- it's hard to see if you place two spaces instead one.